 By the end of this lesson, you should be able to do the following:

 Note: Many of these resources assume you’re using a Mac or Linux environment.
-If you did our previous installation lesson, you should already have Linux installed in dual-boot, a virtual machine, or Windows Subsystem for Linux.
+If you did our previous installation lesson, you should already have Linux installed in dual-boot or a virtual machine.
 Or, you might be using MacOS.
 If you don’t have MacOS, or any version of Linux installed, please return to the operating system installation guide.

 touchcommand.
 Open your terminal and enter